kushnertodd/CFTM-intro-to-python/README.md

 https://www.anaconda.com/download
 - Download the Python Jupyter notebook.
 Go to this page, select Code and Download Zip.
 Expand the zip into a directory.
 https://github.com/kushnertodd/CFTM-intro-to-python
 -  Select Launch Anaconda Navigator from the Start menu.
 Select Launch under Jupyter Notebook.
-Open the file python_intro.ipynb from the directory where you installed the notebook.
-You can skip down to the section that says Using Jupyter where the lesson really starts.
+Open the file `python_intro.ipynb` from the directory where you installed the notebook.